-- SeroMPTM Recombinant microtiter plates are coated with M. pneumoniae recombinant antigens. - The serum to be tested is diluted and incubated in the SeroMPTM Recombinant plate.
-In this step, M. pneumoniae specific antibodies are bound to the immobilized antigens. - Non-specific antibodies are removed by washing. - Anti-human IgG conjugated to horseradish peroxidase (HRP) is added.
+- SeroMPTM Recombinant microtiter plates are supplied coated with purified fraction of M. pneumoniae membrane proteins and recombinant antigens. - The serum to be tested is diluted and incubated in the SeroMPTM Recombinant plate.
+In this step M. pneumoniae specific antibodies are bound to the immobilized antigens. - Non-specific antibodies are removed by washing. - Anti-human IgM conjugated to horseradish peroxidase (HRP) is added.
 In this step the HRP-conjugate is bound to the prebound antigen-antibody complex. - Unbound conjugate is removed by washing. - Upon the addition of TMB-substrate, the substrate is hydrolyzed by the peroxidase, yielding a blue solution of the reduced Substrate. - Upon the addition of the stop solution, the blue color turns yellow and should be read by an ELISA reader at a wavelength of 450/620nm. - The absorbance is proportional to the levels of the specific antibodies that are bound to the coated antigens.